 The Association's brochure (including application form) is available to the public from time to time in the Library.

 The web-site is regularly updated with thanks to Rod Rapley.

-The Association supported the Mayflower High School by sponsoring prizes for the annual Prize Giving Evenings.
-Marion Wilson and Trevor Stansfield represented the Association on the two evenings of prize-giving and handed out the sponsored prizes for French.
+The Association supported the Mayflower High School by sponsoring prizes for the annual Prize Giving Evenings in July.
+Marion Wilson and Jeannine Watson represented the Association on the two evenings of prize-giving and handed out the sponsored prizes for French.

 7.Other Matters.
-Relationships with Billericay Mayflower Twinning Association (BMTA) remain satisfactory with exchanges in information taking place regularly.
+Relationships with Billericay Mayflower Twinning Association (BMTA) remain satisfactory with exchanges of information taking place regularly.